What You'll Learn

-Child Mind Institute psychologist Mandi Silverman notes, “We often say that children with autism are like snowflakes, no two are the same.
+Psychologist Mandi Silverman, PsyD, notes, “We often say that children with autism are like snowflakes, no two are the same.
 Just because one child with autism looks and sounds one way does not mean that another child will.”

 Explain how the diagnosis will help your child

 People often worry that having a diagnosis will negatively “label” a child, making people think she’s weird and hurting her opportunities and her self-esteem.
 In fact the opposite is often true.
 It can be a relief to know that a child’s struggles (and strengths) have a name and are actually pretty well understood and not that unusual.